frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: update_timestamp

-> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever a modification occurs.
-Its business purpose is to maintain an accurate and reliable audit trail for data changes within the healthcare system, which is essential for compliance and tracking the history of records like patient or claim data.
-This is a data maintenance and auditing operation that enforces a core data governance rule by ensuring all updates are timestamped, supporting processes that require a verifiable history of data modifications.
+> **AI Analysis:** This trigger function automatically updates a record's timestamp to the current time whenever that record is modified.
+Its business purpose is to maintain an accurate audit trail of data changes, ensuring data integrity and tracking the last modification time for any record it is applied to.
+This is a data maintenance and auditing operation that enforces a critical data governance rule across the application, providing a reliable mechanism for tracking changes to key healthcare entities for compliance and system integrity.

 **Definition:**
 ```sql